makrai/notes/zhang2310-socioprag-64-lang.md

   * ChatGPT exhibits impressive capabilities in this regard
   * what we call sociopragmatic meaning (SM)
     * some forms of meaning are deeply embedded in social interactions
-    * sociolinguistics: social var related to lang users (Tagliamonte, 2015)
+    * sociolinguistics: social varia related to lang users (Tagliamonte, 2015)
     * pragmatics: communicative intentions (Boxer and Cortés-Conde, 2021)
     * quite established within linguistics, hE NLP systems still struggle
     * intertwined in social and interactive cont (Zhang and Abdul-Mageed, 2022)